 Marketing Communication (Master's)

 Ready to learn how to create innovative, integrated, digital marketing communication campaigns that are driven by strategic objectives, reach clearly defined target audiences, and deliver desired results?
 The Marketing Communication master’s concentration prompts you to analyze consumer behavior, conduct market research, and engage the power of brands and messages in order to develop powerful digital marketing strategies.
-Evaluate various tactics, measure their effectiveness, and explore the intricacies of working with or in complex, multi-functional teams to executive compelling marketing campaigns.
+Evaluate various tactics, measure their effectiveness, and explore the intricacies of working with or in complex, multi-functional teams to execute compelling marketing campaigns.

 You’ll learn to: